Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 {{% /tab %}}
 {{% /tabs %}}

-For security reasons, you may not want to expose the security credentials in your processing unit XML (pu.xml).
-These properties can be supplied as deploy time properties (bean level properties).
+For security reasons, you may not want to expose the security credentials in your Processing Unit XML (`pu.xml`).
+These properties can be supplied as deploy-time properties (bean-level properties).

 # Processing Unit

-A processing unit {{%currentjavanet "/the-processing-unit-overview.html"%}} by itself is not secured.
+A Processing Unit {{%currentjavanet "/the-processing-unit-overview.html"%}} by itself is not secured.
 It inherits its security from the managing GSM and GSC.
-These protect the processing unit from being restarted, relocated, destroyed, and undeployed.
+These protect the Processing Unit from being restarted, relocated, destroyed, and undeployed.

-A processing unit (for example a feeder application) may access a secured Space using a remote Space proxy.
+A Processing Unit (for example, a feeder application) may access a secured Space using a remote Space proxy.

 ```xml